Office of Professional Standards

 Depending on the nature of the complaint, the interview may be taped, and you may be required to return to the scene of the incident to assist investigators in determining what actually took place.

 If the complaint is determined to be eligible, you may be referred to the Complaint Mediation Program.

 The department requires that all attempts will be made to complete investigations of complaints within 30 days from the date they are received.
 The Chief of Police may extend that time due to circumstances that prevent the completion of the investigation, e.g., location of witnesses, evidence, etc. You will be notified about the progress and the disposition of the complaint.

 Once the investigation is completed, a copy of the investigation will be forwarded to the member's chain of command for review.
 Upon completion of the review, the chain of command will make a recommendation as to whether the member was in violation of any department rules and procedures, or City directives.

 If the member is found NOT TO BE in violation of any rules and procedures, the complaint will be closed with no further action needed.

 If the member is found TO BE in violation of any rules and procedures, the chain of command will identify the rule/procedure and make a recommendation for discipline or corrective action.

 In severe cases, disciplinary action may result in termination of employment, reduction in rank, or suspension without pay.
 Other less severe sanctions include training and counseling by supervisory or command staff.
 The Chief of Police is the final department authority for discipline.

 You will be notified of the finding or disposition of your complaint.
-Please be sure to keep the Office of Internal Affairs aware of any change of address
+Please be sure to keep the Office of Professional Standards aware of any change of address